 Your first reaction, like mine, may be this: Just how were these estimates made?
 What techniques could possibly have been used to convert all these unrelated phenomena to a common language of money?
 Some of these facts do not seem particularly suited to being expressed as a monetary value.
 This practice of relating facts to monetary value can be crude and inappropriate.
 After all, can human life be valued in terms of money?
 What is the value of a liver transplant?
 What is the real, monetary value of truth?
 These are difficult questions and the answers are unquantifiable.
 Yet, estimates like these are printed daily about almost anything and everything.

 It wasn’t always this way.
 What happened?

-The new common language of the Endtime Money Snare is revealed — the numbers
+The new common language of the Endtime Money Snare is revealed — the numbers of money.

 A World Colored with Hazardous Statistics

 We live in a world of numbers.
 They shape our world in numerous ways, most of which are obvious.
 For example, all of today’s computer data systems are based on a numerical language.
 Networks, digital communications systems, and anything controlled by a microprocessor or integrated circuit are driven by numerical formulas and codes.
 The organization of our society — the entire world — centers around numbers.
 Phone numbers, street and house numbers, passwords, bank accounts, investment accounts and so on are all expressed in numerical digits.
 But, let’s not get hung up in a detailed account of the new mathematical theories and digital technologies that are sweeping the world.
 We are more interested in the application of numbers, how they are interpreted, and their influence upon our beliefs.
 More importantly, we want to better investigate their role in endtime events.

 Numbers shape and form statistics.
 That fact allows statistics to be considered as the representatives of truth.
 But what if numbers lie?